eddiebrunson/Udacity_Data_Structures_Algorithms_Notes/2_DS_Lesson1_Arrays_and_Linked_Lists.md

 The main difference between *linked lists* and *arrays*, is that each element stores different information.

-* It's important to know the differences between the two data structures as it is asked in interviews often.
+It's important to know the differences between the two data structures as it is asked in interviews often.

-* It both cases a single element can store a value
+* In both cases a single element can store a value
 * In an **array** we store a number as an index
 * You can get the next element by querying the array for the element at index one in this case.

 Where as in a **linked list**, we store a reference to the next element in the list.
-In many languages this will look like assigning the actual next element as a proerty of this element.
+In many languages this will look like assigning the actual next element as a property of this element.
 Way down at the hardware level your element actually has some space dedicated for it in memory.

 It's pretty easy to insert and delete elements.

 Adding an element changes the next reference to point to the new object and done.

 **Important** if you delete the next reference and replace it with a new object.
-You'll lose your reference to this object, you should always assign your next pointer for this element before you assign your next pointer for this element, so you don't lose your reference to th is one down here.
+You'll lose your reference to this object, you should always assign your next pointer for this element before you assign your next pointer for this element, so you don't lose your reference to this one down here.

 * Note that insertion takes constant time in this case, since you are just shifting around pointers and not iterating over every element in the list.